wtag/helm-lint-action/README.md

 # Helm Lint Action

-This action lints a helm chart.
+This action lints a Helm chart using Helm 3.

 ## Inputs